NATIONAL INQUIRY INTO THE HUMAN RIGHTS OF PEOPLE WITH MENTAL ILLNESS

 Support for the homeless mentally ill in rural areas is virtually non existent.

-Evidence presented to the inquiry focussed on four areas of particular concern to women:
+Evidence presented to the inquiry focussed on four areas of particular concern

 - diagnosis and treatment of mental illness